Gilbert Bahati

 I am a PhD candidate in Mechanical Engineering at the California Institute of Technology (Caltech) and part of the AMBER Lab, advised by Dr. Aaron D. Ames.
 My research is focussed on nonlinear control applied to robotic systems.

 Prior to coming to Caltech, I obtained my BS in Civil Engineering (Systems) at the University of California, Berkeley (UC Berkeley).
-While there, I was part of the Berkeley Artificial Intelligence Research (BAIR) Lab and worked with Dr. Alexandre M. Bayen on optimal control applied to mixed-autonomy traffic using PDE conservation laws and FLOW - I was a member of the CIRCLES project.
+While there, I was part of the Berkeley Artificial Intelligence Research (BAIR) Lab and worked with Dr. Alexandre M. Bayen on optimal control applied to mixed-autonomy traffic using conservation laws (PDEs) and FLOW - I was a member of the CIRCLES project.

 CV / Linkedin / Twitter / Google Scholar